mohlalan02/naledi-mohlala-storefront-code/README.md

 React Scripts – configuration and scripts used by Create React App.

-React Router DOM – for routing (if applicable).
+React Router DOM – for routing

-Axios – for HTTP requests (if used).
+Axios – for HTTP requests

 TypeScript – for static typing (if your project uses TypeScript).

 This project includes a simple authentication setup using React Context to manage user login state.

-username: user
+username: user1
-password: password
+password: password1